Strength Training & Activity

 When I had to be re-shunted in 2012, my neurosurgeon challenged me to take charge of my overall health, which had declined over the few years leading up to that point.
 I had gained weight and become more and more sedentary due to the chronic pain, increased ICP, and just being generally discouraged.
-As soon as I had the shunt placed, we embarked on a journey to reclaim my health and strength.
-I started to work with a personal trainer at Courthouse Fitness named Joe LoCascio, and began to slowly build my core strength and stamina.
-Using the Functional Movement System (FMS) and focusing on performance, we started to see results almost immediately.
-It was like my body was so relieved that my brain finally had the help it needed.
+As soon as I had the shunt placed, we embarked on a plan to reclaim my health and strength.
+I first started to work with a personal trainer named Joe LoCascio, and began to slowly build my stamina.
+Focusing on overall strength and balance, we started to see results almost immediately.
+It was like my body was relieved that my brain finally had the help it needed.

 When we first started, I was so weak, still recovering from the shunt placement surgery, and had a very low tolerance for exercise.
-My balance was terrible, which made any strenuous effort pretty dangerous, although it was comical at times, and we had some good laughs.
-In the beginning, holding only a 5 pound dumb bell over my head with one hand would challenge my stability, and I’d start to fall.
+My balance was so terrible, which made any strenuous effort pretty dangerous, although it was comical at times!
+We made the best of it, and had some good laughs.
+In the beginning, just holding a 5-pound dumb bell over my head with one hand would challenge my stability, and I’d start to fall.
 We did a lot of breathing work, and I learned to stand on one leg.
 Slowly we built stamina and skill, and eventually Joe convinced me that I would be best prepared for multiple surgeries if I could gain some strength that would carry me through future recoveries.
 He could not have been more correct.
-I was lucky enough to train with him for almost two years, before he moved to San Diego, California, but his knowledge and passion for helping me has stuck with me to this day, and we are forever grateful.
+I was lucky enough to train with him for almost two years, before he moved to San Diego, California, but his knowledge and passion for helping me has stuck with me to this day, and I am forever grateful.

-During the time that I was consistently really active, I was doing a lot of core and strength training, as opposed to cardio exercise or endurance training.
-The exercise I did was based mostly on short bursts of effort - low reps, high weight.
-I rested and let my brain acclimate after each set.
-For conditioning (cardio), I did no more than 6-8 minutes of high intensity interval training (HIIT or Tabata exercise), and golf.
-We found that while the actual exercise was very difficult, I often felt a reduction in pain an hour or two after activity.
-One theory that my neurosurgeon had in regards to the exercise helping my pain level, was that the exertion would create a quick spike in ICP, putting intense pressure on my ventricles, which would in turn cause the shunt to dump frequently throughout the period of the workout, relieving the pressure that had built over the course of the day.
-Of course, without actually doing an ICP monitoring and testing this theory, it’s hard to prove, but we did feel that this was consistent with how I felt.
+Ever since 2012, I have been consistently active, and still focus primarily on strength training, as opposed to cardio exercise or endurance training.
+The exercise I do is based mostly on short bursts of effort - low reps, high weight.
+I rest and let my brain acclimate after each set.
+We have found that while the actual exercise can be very difficult, I often feel a reduction in pain an hour or two after this activity.
+One theory that my neurosurgeon has in regards to the exercise helping my pain level, is that the repeated exertion when I am lifting creates a quick spike in ICP, putting intense pressure on my ventricles, which would in turn cause the shunt to dump frequently throughout the period of the workout, relieving the pressure that had built over the course of the day.
+Of course, without actually doing an ICP monitoring and testing this theory, it’s hard to prove, but we do feel that this is consistent with how I feel on a regular basis.

-We were very diligent about tracking my level of effort and my output in the gym, and found that it was an easy way to see when my shunt was having issues or failures.
-On my weight card, in addition to inputing the amount of weight I was lifting and how many reps, we also had lines for overall pain level before and after the workout, and a number for how hard I felt that I had pushed myself.
-When we started to see a consistent decline in the my effort, it usually coincided with a spike in pain levels.
-If we saw a trend over the course of a week or so, we knew it was time to contact my doctor.
+I currently work with Aron Cavette, a strength coach in Salem, Oregon.
+I am in the gym with Aron an average of four days a week, consistently.
+We are diligent about tracking my level of effort and output in the gym, and have found that it’s often was an easy way to see when my shunt is having issues.
+I also note my overall pain level before and after the workout, as well as how hard I feel that I’ve pushed myself.
+When we start to see a consistent decline in my effort, it often coincides with a spike in pain levels.
+If we see a trend over the course of a week or so, or anything out of the ordinary, we know it was time to contact my neurosurgeon.